 Implementation of a vehicle height-monitoring system program cannot occur without approval of that legislation from the County Council and the legislation must include a provision limiting the overall number of vehicle height-monitoring systems to be utilized by the program.

 View the Work Group’s final report (PDF) which details recommendations for reducing truck traffic in residential areas through the implementation of a vehicle height monitoring camera program.
 View the recommended Baltimore County official truck route map discussed within the report.

 The work group includes community members, industry representatives and County employees—bringing together all involved stakeholders to ensure that Baltimore County’s vehicle height-monitoring system program is implemented in a manner that addresses constituent concerns without creating an undue burden on vehicle operators.

-- Chair: D'Andrea Walker, Department of Public Works
+- Chair: D'Andrea Walker, Department of Public Works and Transportation

 - Matt Carpenter, Office of Budget and Finance